Wrath of the Triple Goddess: Plot

 On Halloween, Percy, Annabeth and Grover summon an army of ghosts led by Peter Stuyvesant to magically repair Hecate's mansion.
 Although successful, the ghosts turn against them because Peter, who is actually a demigod son of Hecate, hates his mother and seeks to purge her pagan influence from New York City.
 The arrival of Camp Half-Blood for the Halloween party buys Percy and Annabeth time to banish the ghosts.
 With the situation resolved, everyone enjoys partying in Hecate's spooky mansion.

 The next morning, Hecate returns and is satisfied with the state of her house and pets, giving Percy his second letter of recommendation.
 Having learned a lot during his time house-sitting, Percy admits the truth about what occurred to the goddess and convinces her to trust Hecuba and Gale more, to allow Gale to practice her alchemy again, and to reopen the magic school that Hecate had run before it was closed in 1914 after World War I had divided Hecate's students and led to chaos.
 Hecate's loneliness and regrets are the true reason for her crumbling mansion and turning away prospective talented young students, including a young Sally Jackson, who need the goddess' guidance.
 In addition, Percy convinces Hecate to hire Eudora as her admissions director once the nereid is through helping Percy get into college.

 Background

 Wrath of the Triple Goddess was announced by Riordan on September 26, 2023 at a launch event for The Chalice of the Gods.
 On January 18, 2024, the cover art was announced alongside the final release date for the project.
 The cover art was done by Victo Ngai, and the release date was September 24, 2024.

-Percy's pet hellhound, Mrs. O'Leary, is confirmed to make an appearance.